BackTable / ENT / Article

 [Dr. Patricia Loftus]

 I think pre-operatively, the budesonide and the rinse doesn't matter as much just because you don't have that open space yet.
 I think it's very important post-operatively.
-My patient who hasn't had surgery yet, I’ll prescribe a steroid taper, a saline rinse, an intranasal corticosteroid--whether it's Flonase or whether you add it into the rinse.
+My patient who hasn't had surgery yet, I’ll prescribe a steroid taper, a saline rinse, an intranasal corticosteroid--whether it's Flonase or whether you add it into the nasal rinse.
 I won't do a CAT scan unless there is something concerning to me, just because there are some people who respond really well and can keep their polyps under control on topical steroids.

 If they feel good, we might just have them come back in a couple months and see if the polyps have come back or if they're still doing okay on the topical medication.
 If they quickly come back, that's when we'll potentially discuss surgery and that's when I would get a CAT scan.